 Why isn't Mike Piazza in the Hall of Fame?

-Piazza, along with Jeff Bagwell, are the two best examples of the slippery slope of suspecting everyone during the steroid era.
+Piazza, along with Jeff Bagwell, are the two biggest victims of the slippery slope of writers being suspicious of every player during the steroid era.
 Piazza is the greatest hitting catcher of all-time.
 He has never flunked a drug test.
 What's the hold up?

 Let's take out the words "integrity," "sportsmanship," and "character" out of the election rules

 Let's do it, officially.
 Many voters are already doing it.
 Rule number five would then read: "Voting shall be based upon the player's record, playing ability, and contributions to the team(s) on which the player played."
 Period.
 Then we can put in "Shoeless" Joe Jackson, Pete Rose (the all-time hits leader), Barry Bonds (the all-time home run leader), and Roger Clemens (the most dominating pitcher of my lifetime).
 Babe Ruth was a womanizer and a drunk (during Prohibition even.... gasp!).
 Ty Cobb was one of the most vile human beings ever.
 They are in.
 Who are we to judge?
 Last time I checked, O.J.
 Simpson and Lawrence Taylor are still in the NFL Hall of Fame.
-Maybe killing people and doing cocaine aren't as bad as doing steroids or betting on games.
+Maybe killing people and doing crack aren't as bad as doing steroids or betting on games.
+Oh, yeah, and that nut-job Dennis Rodman is in the NBA Hall of Fame.

 Bob Costas should be the next commissioner of baseball